-If an emotional blockage or fear is preventing you from welcoming true love into your life, these trees can help you for sure!
+If an emotional blockage or fear prevents you from welcoming true love into your life, these trees can help you!

 You can connect with trees that symbolize love in many ways!
 The following tips are not rules for you to follow.
 They are only suggestions!

 Spend some time under your favorite tree symbolizing love

 If you are looking for a way to attract more love and you have the opportunity to spend some time under one of the trees mentioned above, go for it!
-You can even spend some time there if you feel a bit confused about your feelings and you need some guidance and clarity.
+You can even spend some time there if you feel confused about your feelings and need some guidance and clarity.

 Don’t be shy and ask the tree for it!
-Be vocal and let the energy of the tree help you unveil your true feelings and find your way back into love!
+Be vocal and let the tree’s energy help you unveil your true feelings and find your way back into love!

 Meditate on that tree

 If you can’t find a tree symbolizing love in real life, you can always visualize it in your mind and even meditate on it!
-While meditating, set the intentions you would like this tree to help you out with.
+While meditating, set the intentions you want this tree to help you with.
 If it’s finding love, say something like “I choose love”, “I found love” and so on.

 If you want to be honest and clear about your true feelings for someone, you can ask for guidance and clarity with affirmations like “I need guidance”, “Guide me”, “Show me the truth!”.